Keeping Your Pet Healthy Through First‑Rate Medical Care

 Older pets make wonderful companions and thanks to advances in veterinary medicine, pets are living longer than ever!
 You are an important ally in your senior pet’s health care.
 We are here to help ensure that your pet is safe and happy throughout the golden years.

-We offer the most advanced surgical techniques and technology.
+We offer most of the common basic surgical techniques.
 All patients are carefully screened for safety, and anesthetics are specifically tailored to your pet.
-Surgical services and facilities include: board‑certified surgeon available for consultation; fully trained veterinary and technical staff, to ensure the safest, most efficient, state‑of‑the‑art procedures for your pet; heated surgery tables for greater comfort; ventilator; advanced sterilization techniques; ECG and oxygen saturation monitors; intensive after surgery care and full blood testing.
+Surgical services and facilities include: fully trained veterinary and technical staff, to ensure the safest, most efficient, state‑of‑the‑art procedures for your pet; heated surgery tables for greater comfort; ventilator; advanced sterilization techniques; ECG and oxygen saturation monitors; intensive after surgery care and full blood testing.

 Pets today can live longer, healthier lives than ever before—in part because of vaccines that help protect them from deadly infectious diseases.
 Over the years, vaccines against dangerous diseases have saved millions of pets and virtually eliminated some fatal diseases that were once common.
 Unfortunately, many infectious diseases still pose a significant threat to dogs and cats that are unvaccinated.
 Although vaccine programs have been highly successful and vaccines are considered routine today, we (as caregivers) and you (as pet parents) cannot afford to become complacent about keeping pets up‑to‑date on their vaccinations.